jcorgar/Data-Science-Portfolio/Porto-Taxi/README.txt

 Random Forest:
 Same features as Linear regression.

-That models were compared against the heterogeneous ensemble method developed in: https://ieeexplore.ieee.org/document/6532415/
+The models were compared against the heterogeneous ensemble method developed in: https://ieeexplore.ieee.org/document/6532415/